 Does the concord police department offer blet sponsorships?

 Yes.
 Those seeking BLET sponsorship by the Concord Police Department must submit an online application through the City of Concord's online application portal and complete the North Carolina personal history statement F-3.
 Qualified applicants will then be called for an initial interview and if selected, will be offered a sponsorship to attend BLET.
+Students sponsored by the Concord Police Department are financially responsible for any tuition and materials necessary to attend school.

 where do i attend blet?